6th BRICS summit: Agenda

-At the summit, the BRIC nations agreed to create the US$100 billion New Development Bank (NDB) to allow states to pool resources for economic stabilization.
+At the summit, the BRICS nations agreed to create the US$100 billion New Development Bank (NDB) to allow states to pool resources for economic stabilization.
 The countries also set forth plans to acquire reserves of $100 billion (€90.8b billion) through investment from the BRICS nations.
 The BRICS nations also signed an agreement on cooperation between the BRICS nations' export credit agencies: EXIAR (Russia); ABGF (Brazil), ECGC (India), SINOSURE (China) and ECIC (South Africa).
 In a press release, the group wrote: "We remain disappointed and seriously concerned with the current non-implementation of the 2010 International Monetary Fund (IMF) reforms, which negatively impacts on the IMF's legitimacy, credibility and effectiveness."
 The NDB is designed to represent all five of the group's member nations – its headquarters will be in Shanghai, the institution's first president will be from India, the bank's first regional office will be in Johannesburg, the inaugural chairman of the board of governors will be from Russia and the first chairman of the board of directors will be from Brazil.
 The presidency, with a term of five years, will rotate among the members of the BRICS.